PX4/PX4-Devguide/en/setup/dev_env_linux_ubuntu.md

 # Development Environment on Ubuntu LTS / Debian Linux

-[Ubuntu Linux LTS](https://wiki.ubuntu.com/LTS) 18.04 is the standard/preferred Linux development OS.
+The supported/tested Linux OS versions for PX4 development are [Ubuntu Linux LTS](https://wiki.ubuntu.com/LTS) 18.04 (Bionic Beaver) and 20.04 (Focal Fossa).
-It allows you to build for the [most PX4 targets](../setup/dev_env.md#supported-targets) (NuttX based hardware, *Qualcomm Snapdragon Flight* hardware, Linux-based hardware, Simulation).
+These allow you to build for the [most PX4 targets](../setup/dev_env.md#supported-targets) (NuttX based hardware, *Qualcomm Snapdragon Flight* hardware, Linux-based hardware, Simulation).

 Bash scripts are provided to help make it easy to install development environment for different target platforms:
 - **[ubuntu.sh](https://github.com/PX4/Firmware/blob/{{ book.px4_version }}/Tools/setup/ubuntu.sh)**: Installs [Gazebo 9](../simulation/gazebo.md) and [jMAVSim](../simulation/jmavsim.md) simulators and/or [NuttX/Pixhawk](../setup/building_px4.md#nuttx) tools.
 Does not include dependencies for [FastRTPS](#fast_rtps).
 - **[ubuntu_sim_ros_melodic.sh](https://raw.githubusercontent.com/PX4/Devguide/{{ book.px4_version }}/build_scripts/ubuntu_sim_ros_melodic.sh)**: Installs [ROS "Melodic"](#rosgazebo) and PX4 on Ubuntu 18.04 LTS.

-> **Tip** The scripts have been tested on clean Ubuntu 16.04 and 18.04 LTS installations.
+> **Tip** The scripts have been tested on *clean* Ubuntu 18.04 and 20.04 LTS installations.
-  They *may* not work as expected if installed on top of an existing system or a different Ubuntu release.
+  They *may* not work as expected if installed "on top" of an existing system, or on a different Ubuntu release.

 The instructions below explain how to download and use the scripts.

 ## Gazebo, JMAVSim and NuttX (Pixhawk) Targets {#sim_nuttx}